jonis100/jonis100/README.md

 - 👀 I’m interested in programing and computer science, and like to learn new incredible things
 - 🌱 I’m currently learning computer sience in Open University
 - 💞️ I’m looking collaborate with meaningfull projacts
-- 📫 How to reach me : In any way you can.. so let's try ;)
+- 📫 How to reach me : In any way you can.. so com'on try ;)

 <!---
 jonis100/jonis100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.